GUIDE 2025

 Internal Knowledge Base

-An internal knowledge base is typically utilized as a way to allow employees to collaborate and share all company knowledge and information internally.
-When creating an internal knowledge base, you can include anything that is meant for internal use.
+An internal knowledge base is a centralized resource where employees can collaborate and share all company knowledge and information intended for internal use.

 The following image is the landing page for an internal knowledge base made with Papyrs.